Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Coherent feedback control with one or two excitations

-Above all, in this section we have analyzed the coherent feedback dynamics based on the quantum network that multiple two-level atoms are coupled with a semi-infinite waveguide.
-In the following, we analyze how the coherent feedback dynamcis will be influenced by the environment in the open quantum systems.
+In summary, in this section we have investigated the coherent feedback dynamics of a quantum network where multiple two-level atoms are coupled with a semi-infinite waveguide, with either one or two atoms initially being in the excited state.